anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ## 12. Known issues

-1. If underlying data in the Hudi table is deleted, the BigQuery queries against the snapshot fail.
+1. Consistency: If underlying data in the Hudi table is deleted, the BigQuery queries against the snapshot fail.

-2.
+2. Performance: The queries are not optimized and are slo a
+3. Cost: Slot consumption is higher due to larger data scans

 <hr>